nicklockwood/OrderedDictionary/README.md

 Thread Safety
 --------------

-Access to and OrderedDictionary is inherently thread safe because it is immutable.
+Access to an OrderedDictionary is inherently thread safe because it is immutable.
 Access to a MutableOrderedDictionary is not thread safe unless you ensure that no thread attempts to read from the dictionary whilst another is writing to it.

 Installation